Your Guide To Cord Blood Banking

 After Birth

-Your child’s cord blood will be tested for contamination and to ensure your baby is healthy, then will be listed on a national registry.
+Your child’s cord blood will be tested and listed on a national registry.
 The stem cells will then be cryogenically frozen until they are needed to treat a patient.
 You may receive updates on your donation after birth but it usually depends on the procedures of the bank.

 To learn more about donor cord blood banking go to Be the Match!